Every noncompact surface is a leaf of a minimal foliation: Projective foliated blocks

 \subsection{Hyperbolic orbifolds with cusps}

 For basic definitions and results relative to orbifolds we refer to \cite[Chapter 13]{Thurston} and \cite[Chapters 2, 4]{Montesinos}.
-Informally, an orbifold is a topological space which admits an open covering such that any open set of the cover is the quotient of an euclidean ball by a finite group action, the changes of coordinates beetween these ``charts'' must be coherent with the given structure.
+Informally, an orbifold is a topological space (called the {\em underlying space}) which admits an open covering such that any open set of the cover is the quotient of an euclidean ball by a finite group action, the changes of coordinates beetween these ``charts'' must be coherent with the given structure.
 The orbifold is orientable if there is a global orientation on the lifted charts which is preserved by coordinate changes.

-The underlying topology of an oriented compact orbifold is just a compact surface with finitely many distinghished points where the isotropy group is non trivial, a neighborhood of these points looks like a cone which is the quotient of an open ball by a finite rotation.
-According to this, an oriented closed $2$-orbifold is determined by a closed surface $S$ and the number of cone points as their orders, thus $S(n_1,\dots,n_k)$ is the oriented orbifold whose underlying topological space is $S$ with $k$ cone points whose isotropy groups have orders $n_1,\dots,n_k$ respectively.
+The underlying space of a $2$-dimensional oriented closed (compact with no boundary) orbifold is just a compact surface with finitely many distinguished points where the isotropy group is non trivial, a neighborhood of these points looks like a cone which is the quotient of an open $2$-ball by a rational rotation, these form the {\em singular set} of the orbifold.

+Two orbifolds are {\em isomorphic} if their underlying spaces are homomeomorphic by a homeomorphism that preserves the singular set and is compatible with the orbifold structure, i.e., the isotropy groups of identified singular points are isomorphic and the homeomorphism can be locally lifted on each chart in an equivariant way.

-A $2$-dimensional orbifold is {\em hyperbolic} if there exists a properly discontinuous action of a group $\Gamma$ of isometries of the hyperbolic plane $\HH$ such that the given orbifold is isometric to $\HH/\Gamma$.
+It is said that a $2$-dimensional orbifold $O$ admits a {\em hyperbolic structure} if there exists a properly discontinuous action of a group $\Gamma$ of isometries of the hyperbolic plane $\HH$ such that $O$ is isomorphic to the orbifold whose underlying space is $\HH/\Gamma$ and the structure group of each singular point is isomorphic to the isotropy group of the $\Gamma$ action on any of its representatives in $\HH$, it will be said that $O$ is a {\em hyperbolic orbifold}.
 This $\Gamma$ is also defined as the fundamental group of the orbifold.
+Observe that a hyperbolic orbifold may admit different hyperbolic structures in the sense that the corresponding group actions does not need to be conjugated in $\PSL(2,\R)$.